collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Check out pull request, run it like normal, for instance, a website

 - [ ] Fetch an organizational pull request
+- [ ] Checkout a pull request locally
 - [ ] Merge pull request via browser- regular, squash, or rebase
-- [ ] Merge pull request via command line
-- [ ] Request a review from a specific person
-- [ ] Close pull request via browser
-- [ ] Close an issue via commit message by using keyword

-# Code Review

-- [ ] Fetch an organizational pull request
-- [ ] Checkout a pull request locally
-- [ ] Merge pull request via browser- regular
-- [ ] Merge pull request via browser- squash
-- [ ] Merge pull request via browser- rebase
 - [ ] Merge pull request via command line
 - [ ] Ask contributor to make a change to pull request
 - [ ] Request a review from a specific person